-- 8.1 The parties' valuers agreed on the physical characteristics and dimensions of the appeal Property and likewise those of the comparable units upon which they each relied.
-From the evidence therefore, the Tribunal finds the following facts. - 8.2 The Property is a retail unit in the Centre which is situated on the east side of Athlone Town approximately 1 kilometre from the nearest point of access to the M6 motorway.
-The Centre is accessed from Mardyke Street and Gleeson Street.
+- 8.1 The parties' valuers were agreed over the physical characteristics and dimensions of the appeal Property and likewise those of the comparable units upon which they each relied.
+From the evidence therefore, the Tribunal finds the following facts. - 8.2 The Property at the valuation date was a single retail unit in the Centre which is situated on the east side of Athlone Town approximately 1 kilometre from the nearest point of access to the M6 motorway.
+The shopping centre is accessed from Mardyke Street and Gleeson Street.
 The Centre opened in 2007 and includes a retail area of approximately 14,000 sq. m. over two floors and an underground car park which provides parking spaces for 1,200 vehicles.
 A hotel also forms part of the development.
 There are three pedestrian entrances to the shopping centre from Civic Square, Mardyke Street and Gleeson Street.
 From the underground car park, the Centre can be accessed by stairs and lifts.
 The tenants of the shopping centre include Marks & Spencer, Next, River Island, H & M, Zara, Tommy Hilfiger, Warehouse, Clarks, Starbucks, Easons and TK Maxx.